 We always recommend using Last paid click attribution, since that in the most accurate way measures which marketing touchpoint a customer last clicked on or engaged with before purchasing, and gives it 100% of the credit.
 For the First click attribution data RT has a Conversion path report.

 Attribution window – set the attribution window, the period for the first click, and last paid click models

 Cookie domain – the root domain to place a cookie.
-This is the root domain of the one you use for the tracking.
-Tip!
+This is the root domain of your website.

 Example: your script will run on name1.domain.com and name2.domain.com.
 Please specify domain.com as the root domain (not https://domain.com and not www.domain.com)

 Generated script – once you save the changes, the ready-to-use script will be generated

 3. Add the script to your landing page code.
 It is preferable to place the universal tracking script at the end of the body section of the landing page script.